authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

     | ``$ sudo gdebi authzforce-ce-server_4.3.0_all.deb``
 #.
 At the end, you will see a message giving optional instructions to go through.
 Please follow them as necessary.

 Note that Tomcat default configuration may specify a very low value for the Java Xmx flag, causing the authzforce webapp startup to fail.
-In that case, make sure tomcat with Xmx at 1Go or more (2 Go recommended).
-For example, for ubuntu 12.04, tomcat default Xmx used to be 128m.
+In that case, make sure Tomcat with Xmx at 1Go or more (2 Go recommended).
+For example, for ubuntu 12.04, Tomcat default Xmx used to be 128m.
 You can fix it as follows:
 | ``$ sudo sed -i "s/-Xmx128m/-Xmx1024m/" /etc/default/tomcat``
 | ``$ sudo service tomcat7 restart``